the-code-genin/cradle/README.md

 #### Models

-The choice of implementation is up to you, but your model files are expected to be located in the **app\Models** directory.
+This version of cradle uses the eloquent database abstraction layer by default.
+Your model files are expected to reside in the **app\Models** directory or any of it's subdirectories.

 #### Views